Marentxs/admin-dashboard/README.md

 # Admin Dashboard

-A responsive admin dashboard built to showcase **intermediate HTML and CSS** skills.
+A responsive admin dashboard built to showcase **intermediate HTML and CSS** skills, themed around **The Office**.
-This project focuses on using _CSS Grid_, _flexbox_, and _responsive design_ techniques to create a clean and adaptable layout.
+This project was completed as part of The Odin Project's Intermediate HTML and CSS curriculum, with a primary focus on mastering CSS Grid layout.

 # Features